akeneo/pim-docs/maintain_pim/scalability_guide/more_than_10k_attributes.rst

 More than 10k attributes?
 -------------------------

 The number of attributes may impact performances of Akeneo PIM in several ways.
-We've tested performances with a set of 10k simple attributes in total (not 10k attributes per product).
+We’ve tested performances with a set of 10k simple attributes in total (not 10k attributes per product).
 Note: These attributes were not scopable nor localizable.

 .. warning::